ntartaro/iss-tracker-frontend/README.md

 Future features we'd like to implement:
 - distance between saved location and ISS in miles/kilometers (in progress)
 - display number of rotations and length of time until ISS is above a specific location
+- information on a country/location pulled from wikipedia
+- mobile responsiveness

 ## Technologies Used